Turks and Caicos Islands Regiment

 Second in Command: Major John Galleymore

-In January 2020 Governor Dakin announced that applications would be opened to encourage persons to apply for the position of Commanding Officer.
+In January 2020, then-Governor Dakin announced that applications would be opened to encourage persons to apply for the position of Commanding Officer.
 The Regiment has 6 officer positions.

 On 11 June 2020, the Governor’s office announced that Lieutenant Colonel Ennis Grant, of the Royal Turks and Caicos Islands Police Force, had been appointed as the first commanding officer of the TCI Regiment.